It’s affordable, reliable and along with its quick 144Hz refresh rate, it offers a rapid 1ms response time speed for a blur-free gaming experience.

 Keep in mind that certain video games automatically apply the default graphics card color settings, meaning that the custom color profile won’t work unless you run the game in the ‘Full Screen (Windowed)’ or ‘Windowed Full Screen’ option.

-You can also use the Color Clutch free software which solves this issue with certain games.
+You can also use the Color Clutch free software which resolves this issue with certain games by forcing the profile.

-We found these settings to greatly improve the image quality and therefore the gameplay experience.
-As none of the panels are identical, you may want to tweak some adjustments here and there yourself for the results you prefer.
-Hopefully, this has been helpful.
+We found these settings to greatly enhance the image quality and therefore the gameplay experience.
+As none of the panels are identical, you may want to tweak some adjustments here and there for the results you prefer.